-By G. Smoliansky.
+By G. SMOLIANSKY

-NIFTEEN months ago the German bourgeoisie, ${f r}$ aiming to save themselves from proletarian revolution, placed the most savage and terroristic fascist party of the bourgeoisie in power.
-The National Socialist Party was at that time at the zenith of its demagogy and its mass influence.
-To the glare of thousands of torches, crowds of the Berlin middle-class and unemployed Storm Troopers, driven furious by the horrors of the crisis, marched past the President's palace.
-On the balcony, the "leader" himself, Adolph Hitler, held the man by the hand whom social-democracy had put in power to watch over the Weimar constitution, the East Prussian feudalist and the Kaiser's Field Marshal, Hindenburg, demonstrating to the latter the determination of the German people to have an "authoritative" government.
-Imitating the "iron chancellor" Bismarck, the "leader" greeted the demonstrators, intoxicated by lavish promises and unrestrained chauvinism, with the cry, "The heavens salute our victories !"
+$\mathbf{F}^{ ext{IFTEEN months}}$ ago the German bourgeoisie, aiming to save themselves from proletarian revolution, placed the most savage terroristic fascist party of the bourgeoisie in power.
+The National-Socialist Party was at that time at the zenith of its demagogy and its mass influence.
+To the glare of thousands of torches, crowds of the Berlin middle class and unemployed Storm Troopers, driven furious by the horrors of the crisis, marched past the President's palace.
+On the balcony, the "leader" himself, Adolph Hitler, held by the hand the man whom socialdemocracy had put in power to watch over the Weimar constituton, the East Prussan feudalst and the Kaiser's Field Marshal, Hindenburg, demonstrating to the latter the determination of the German people to have an "authoritative" government.
+Imitating the "iron chancellor" Bismarck, the "leader" greeted the demonstrators, intoxicated by lavish promises and unrestrained chauvinism, with the cry "The heavens salute our victories!"

-The fascist bourgeoisie were not alone in announcing to the whole world that Marxism was already a "thing of the historic past," that the "Communist Party of Germany was dead," and that the "fascist regime would reign for 30,000 years," but, using every loophole, all the social-democratic saviours of capitalism deafened the working masses with poisonous prophesies of a new epoch of "fascism and reaction."
-But, of course, fascism was not fated to eliminate class contradictions, and to stride over the contradictions within decaying German capitalism in defiance of the whole of historic development.
-The advent of the fascist dictatorship to power in Germany was able to retard the victory of the proletarian revolution for a time, but the rôle of fascism, and at the same time its historic doom is precisely to be found in the fact that, in making a principle of the "total state" and the "nation" against the "struggle of classes," it still more sharply lays bare the contradictions of the capitalist system and still more thoroughly digs a gulf between the classes.
+The fascist bourgeoisie were not alone in announcing to the whole world that Marxism was already a "thing of the historic past", that the "Communist Party of Germany is dead", and that the "fascist regime would reign for 30,000 years", but using every loophole, all the social-democratic saviors of capitalism deafened the working mases with poisonous prophesies of a new epoch of "fascism and reaction".

+But of course fascism was not fated to eliminate class contradictions, and to stride over the contradictions within decaying German capitalism in defiance of the whole of historic development.
+The advent of the fascist dictatorship to power in Germany was able to retard the victory of the proletarian revolution for a time, but the role of fascism, and at the same time its historic doom is precisely to be found in the fact that, in making a principle of the "totalitarian state" and the "nation" against the "struggle of classes", it still more sharply lays bare the contradictions of the capitalist system and still more thoroughly digs a gulf between the classes.

-On the basis of a Marxist-Leninist analysis, the Presidium of the E.C.C.I. in its resolution of April 1, 1933,\ showed the only possible outlook, namely, the revolutionary outlook, before the German working class.
+On the basis of a Marxist-Leninist analysis, the Presidium of the E.C.C.I. in its resolution of April 1, 1933, showed the only possible outlook, namely, the revolutionary outlook, before the German working class.

-"Every day of the Hitler government will reveal with greater clearness the manner in which the masses who follow Hitler have been tricked. . . .
-The revolutionary upsurge will inevitably grow in Germany, in spite of the Fascist terror.
+"Every day will show with greater clearness the manner in which the masses who follow Hitler have been tricked....
+The revolutionary upsurge in Germany will inevitably grow in spite of the fascist terror.
 The resistance of the masses to fascism is bound to increase.
-The establishment of an open fascist dictatorship, by destroying all the democratic illusions among the masses and liberating them from the influence of social-democracy, accelerates the rate of Germany's development towards the proletarian revolution."
+The establishment of an open fascist dictatorship, by destroying all the democratic illusions among the masses and liberating them from the influence of social-democracy, accelerates the rate of Germany's development towards proletarian revolution."